Langoyo/compilers/README.md

 # compilers
-Work done in the compilers subject
+Work done in the compilers subject.
+- Recursive compiler for a calculator grammar.
+- c to lisp translator.